-Today we sit down for a chat with Lily Mooney from author Elizabeth Spaur’s Gridiron Knights series.
+Today we sit down for a chat with Lily Dreyfus from mystery author Darlene Dziomba’s Lily Dreyfus Mystery Series.

 What was your life like before your author started pulling your strings?